Making an appeal

-If you have your mandatory reconsideration and are appealing a PIP or ESA decision you can now quickly and easily submit your appeal online.
+If you have your mandatory reconsideration and are appealing a UC, PIP or ESA decision you can now quickly and easily submit your appeal online.

 Include our details as representatives if you would like Welfare Rights to represent you at appeal.

 For other benefits follow our step-by-step guide.

 Make sure you have your mandatory reconsideration notice.
 This is the letter sent to you by the DWP explaining that they have looked at the decision on your claim again.